 This simply isn’t true (most of the time).
 Employees want to succeed, want to prove themselves, and want to move up in the company.
 Giving them a chance – and being forgiving if they mess up – will help everyone.

-7. I don’t delegate because everyone already has too much on their plates.
+7. I don't delegate because people already have too much on their plates.

 The reason they have too much is because of improper management.
 And the reason they’re being improperly managed is likely because you’re too busy trying to do your own work.
 Delegating is all about efficiency and synergy.
 With proper delegation, you’ll be able to get more done as a team than you each would individually.